biointec/columba/further_info/advanced_options/README.md

 This file should contain two lines.
 The first line consists of percentages (again between 0 and 1) that correspond to the seeding positions, relative to the size of the pattern, of all parts, except the first and last part.
 The second line should contain space-separated integers corresponding to the weights of each part.
+Note that these values are only used if dynamic selection is turned off using `-nD/--no-dynamic-selection`.
+Note that the program will check if your seeding positions in combination with the k-mer size are valid for patterns of length 50 and greater.
+The seeds are centered on the provided seeding positions and must not overlap with neighbouring seeds.

 ### Example